 Inflammation is the body’s main line of defense against cuts, bruises, and injuries.
 There are five successive characteristics of inflammation: redness, heat, swelling, pain, and loss of function.
 When the body is properly functioning, this speeds up the healing by isolating the affected area and sending more white blood cells to kill bacteria.
 The inflammation should only last a few hours up to a couple of weeks.
 This type of inflammation is called acute inflammation.
 In acute inflammation, the symptoms are temporary but often more intense.

-However, when the inflammation lasts months or even years, it is called chronic inflammation.
+However, when the inflammation lasts months or even years, it is caused chronic inflammation.
 Chronic inflammation is the type most associated with pain disorders/issues, autoimmune disorders, sports injuries, etc. The symptoms are usually less severe but constant.
-The longer duration of the inflammation, often resulting in chronic pain, indicates the body is having difficulty healing itself or even that the white blood cells are on hyperdrive and attacking healthy cells in the form of autoimmune diseases (fibromyalgia, arthritis, etc.).
-This leads to excess stress and wear and tear on the body, creating dysfunctional movement patterns and results in a loss of function.
-Other medical conditions where this can manifest are allergies, asthma, diabetes, obesity, COPD, heart disease, cancer, etc.
+The longer duration of the inflammation, often resulting in chronic pain, indicates the body is having difficulty healing itself or even that the white blood cells are on hyperdrive and attacking healthy cells in the form of autoimmune diseases (fibromyalgia, arthritis, etc.) This leads to excess stress and wear and tear on the body, creating dysfunctional movement patterns and results in a loss of function.
+Other medical conditions where this can manifest are allergies, asthma, diabetes, obesity COPD, heart disease, cancer, etc.

 Psychological and Nutritional Effects of Inflammation